anjireddy-kata/interview-questions/micro-service-patterns.md

 Database Adapter - An outbound adapter that’s invoked by the business logic to access the database Domain Event Publishing Adapter - An outbound adapter that publishes events to a message broker

+**About Domain-driven design**
+**Entity** - An object that has a persistent identity.
+Two entities whose attributes have the same values are still different objects.
+In a Java EE application, classes that are persisted using JPA @Entity are usually DDD entities.
+**Value object** - An object that is a collection of values.
+Two value objects whose attributes have the same values can be used interchangeably.
+An example of a value object is a Money class, which consists of a currency and an amount **Factory** - An object or method that implements object creation logic that’s too complex to be done directly by a constructor.
+It can also hide the concrete classes that are instantiated.
+A factory might be implemented as a static method of a class
+**Repository**- An object that provides access to persistent entities and encapsulates the mechanism for accessing the database.
+**Service** - An object that implements business logic that doesn’t belong in an entity or a value object.

+An aggregate is a cluster of domain objects within a boundary that can be treated as a unit.
+It consists of a root entity and possibly one or more other entities and value objects.

+**Aggregate rules**
+Rule 1: REFERENCE ONLY THE AGGREGATE ROOT
+Rule 2: INTER-AGGREGATE REFERENCES MUST USE PRIMARY KEYS Rule 3: ONE TRANSACTION CREATES OR UPDATES ONE AGGREGATE

+What is Domain Event?
+A domain event is a class with a name formed using a past-participle verb.
+It has properties that meaningfully convey the event.
+Each property is either a primitive value or a value object.
+For example, an OrderCreated event class has an orderId property.

+A domain event typically also has metadata, such as the event ID, and a timestamp.
+It might also have the identity of the user who made the change, because that’s useful for auditing.
+The metadata can be part of the event object, perhaps defined in a superclass.
+Alternatively, the event metadata can be in an envelope object that wraps the event object.
+The ID of the aggregate that emitted the event might also be part of the envelope rather than an explicit event property.

+event enrichment - Adding the required object/entity details to the the event itself.

+ Although event enrichment simplifies consumers, the drawback is that it risks making the event classes less stable.
+An event class potentially needs to change whenever the requirements of its consumers change.
+This can reduce maintainability because this kind of change can impact multiple parts of the application.
+Satisfying every consumer can also be a futile effort.
+Fortunately, in many situations it’s fairly obvious which properties to include in an event.

+Strategies for Identifying domain events
+ Event storming is an event-centric workshop format for understanding a complex domain.
+It involves gathering domain experts in a room, lots of sticky notes, and a very large surface—a whiteboard or paper roll—to stick the notes on.
+The result of event storming is an event-centric domain model consisting of aggregates and events.

+ Event storming consist of three main steps:
+ * Brainstorm events - Ask the domain experts to brainstorm the domain events.
+Domain events are represented by orange sticky notes that are laid out in a rough timeline on the modeling surface.
+ * Identify event triggers - Ask the domain experts to identify the trigger of each event, which is one of the following:
+    - User actions, represented as a command using a blue sticky note
+    - External system, represented by a purple sticky note
+    - Another domain event
+    - Passing of time
+ * Identify aggregates—Ask the domain experts to identify the aggregate that consumes each command and emits the corresponding event.
+Aggregates are represented by yellow sticky notes

+ **Generating and publishing domain events** Conceptually, domain events are published by aggregates.
+An aggregate knows when its state changes and hence what event to publish.
+An aggregate could invoke a messaging API directly.
+The drawback of this approach is that because aggregates can’t use dependency injection, the messaging API would need to be passed around as a method argument.
+That would intertwine infrastructure concerns and business logic, which is extremely undesirable.

+ A better approach is to split responsibility between the aggregate and the service (or equivalent class) that invokes it.
+Services can use dependency injection to obtain a reference to the messaging API, easily publishing events.
+The aggregate generates the events whenever its state changes and returns them to the service.

+There are a couple of different ways an aggregate can return events back to the service.
+One option is for the return value of an aggregate method to include a list of events.

+**Developing business logic using event sourcing** Event sourcing is a different way of structuring the business logic and persisting aggregates.
+It persists an aggregate as a sequence of events.
+Each event represents a state change of the aggregate.
+An application recreates the current state of an aggregate by replaying the events.

+Event sourcing has several important benefits.
+For example, it preserves the history of aggregates, which is valuable for auditing and regulatory purposes.
+And it reliably publishes domain events, which is particularly useful in a microservice architecture.

+Event sourcing is an event-centric technique for implementing business logic and persisting aggregates.
+An aggregate is stored in the database as a series of events.
+Each event represents a state change of the aggregate.
+An aggregate’s business logic is structured around the requirement to produce and consume these events.